dtrianab/Abalon-Project/README.md

 # Age Abalon Prediction

-This project sets out the prediction of the age of abalone from physical measurements
+This project sets out the prediction of abalones age from physical measurements.
+The input variables

 This project is based on the data available at https://archive.ics.uci.edu/ml/datasets/Abalone